rafael-r-bento/Fitness/README.md

 All images are released under the CC BY-SA 4.0 license.

-The **exercise_4countburpee.webp** file was obtained from [Feeel](https://gitlab.com/enjoyingfoss/feeel) app source code repository.
-Licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
-Derived from a triangulation by kettenfett, which was derived from ["The 6-Minute Sweat Workout: Burpee"](https://www.youtube.com/watch?v=sHLu6-liUL0) by ExperienceLifeMag on YouTube, published under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/legalcode).

 The **exercise_abcrunch.webp** file was obtained from [Feeel](https://gitlab.com/enjoyingfoss/feeel) app source code repository.
 Licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 Derived from bwanderd's [\"26 Abs 1\"](https://www.flickr.com/photos/86598533@N04/8252254965),